movabletype/mt-docs-data-api-reference/search.md

 # Group Search

-## Search entries and pages [/search{?search,blog_id,IncludeBlogs,ExcludeBlogs,limit,offset,SearchSortBy,SearchResultDisplay,SearchMaxResults,class}]
+## Search entries and pages [/search{?search,blog_id,IncludeBlogs,ExcludeBlogs,limit,offset,SearchSortBy,SearchResultDisplay,SearchMaxResults,class,cdSearch}]

 ### Search entries and pages [GET]
-Searching the entries.
+Searching the entries and content data.
 This endpoint is like a mt-search.cgi, but more faster.

 + Parameters
     + search (required, string) - The search term.
 You can specify search term, like [foo], [foo AND bar], 'foo NOT bar'.